 When you’ve spent a lot of time and effort building a business, it’s natural to be uncertain about selling it.
 On the one hand, you may want to realise the value you’ve built.
 On the other hand, you may feel that there’s “more left in the tank”, and that by selling you could miss out on an exciting few years.

-If you’ve spoken to some prospective investors or advisors – and if you’re running a successful business it’s very likely that several will have approached you – they may well have reinforced the idea that you have only two choices: sell or hold.
+If you’ve spoken to some prospective investors or advisors – and if you’re running a successful business it’s very likely that several will have approached you – they may well have reinforced the idea that you have only two choices: stay or sell.

 In fact, you have a third option.
 That is to sell a stake in your business, preferably to someone who will help you improve it and accelerate growth.
 You retain involvement in the business, and typically after three to five years you and your investor jointly head towards the next stage.

 This option gives you two bites of the cherry.
 The first bite is when you free up a fair amount of capital now in return for the stake in the business.
 With that money you could, for example, pay off the mortgage or fund your children’s education.
 (This is often the time when entrepreneurs and their families first start to realise that all the hard slog really has been worth it).